 Hi, I'm Gary Ang, or Ming.

-Beyond finance and technology, I am also a professional illustrator and watercolor artist whose work has been commissioned by Wallpaper and Tatler.
+Beyond finance and technology, I'm a watercolor artist and illustrator whose work has been commissioned by Wallpaper, Tatler, Jetstar, and the Esplanade, hard proof that not everything I do involves code.

 Let's connect.
 I'm always up for interesting conversations.
 Reach me on LinkedIn or at gary(at)quaintitative.com.
 I'm particularly interested in conversations about AI governance, strategy, and risk management, as well as their intersections with finance and art.
 I'm open to collaborations, talks, and exploring opportunities that align with my interests, particularly since I am transitioning to a portfolio career in 2026.